-As discussed in Note 1(A) to the financial statements, the District of Columbia Public Charter School Board is a legally separate component unit of the District of Columbia.
+As discussed in Note 1(A) to the financial statements, the District of Columbia Public Charter School Board is an agency of the District of Columbia.
 These financial statements are intended to present the financial position and changes in financial position of only the governmental activities of the District of Columbia (the primary government) that are attributable to the transactions of the District of Columbia Public Charter School Board.
-They do not purport to, and do not, present fairly the financial position of the District of Columbia as of September 30, 2016, or the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the District of Columbia as of September 30, 2017, or the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.